 After graduation from Berklee Woodard performed with a variety of jazz, R&B and reggae bands in the Boston area and performed locally and internationally with classic R&B artists such as Sam & Dave, William Bell, The Drifters and the Marveletts.
-In addition to his own band, The Fred Woodard Collective, he also currently performs with The Pocket Big Band and a jazz quintet called The AB 5.
+In addition to his own band, he currently performs with The Pocket Big Band and a jazz quintet called The AB 5.

 Woodard has been leading his own jazz groups since 1988.
 His groups have performed extensively making appearances at Boston area events such as The Newton Jazz Festival, The DSNI Multi Cultural Festival and The Big Head Community Festival.
 Outside of Boston his groups have performed at The Burlington Discover Jazz Festival, The Providence Jazz and Blues Festival and The Iowa City Jazz Festival.
 In 2016 he founded and organized the Dudley Jazz Festival and it has been an annual event since then.

-Woodard established his own recording label, Ujam Records, 1997 and has produced three recordings, "Arrival","1715" and “Urban Garden.
+Woodard established his own recording label, Ujam Records in1997 and has produced three recordings, "Arrival","1715" and “Urban Garden.
 These CDs received positive reviews in several publications such as Cadence Magazine, The Boston Globe, The Boston Phoenix, The Rochester City-News and The Iowa City Press Citizen.

 In 2006, The Fred Woodard Trio was named "Best Band Jazz" at the 1st annual New England Urban Music Awards.
 In 2013 Woodard was awarded the Community Catalyst Award from the Madison Park Development Corporation.